Serving SAP Fiori UIs

 Fiori Draft Support

-SAP Fiori uses Drafts to enable users to save their progress while editing data and continue later on without losing changes.
-Drafts are stored on the server and can be accessed from different devices and locations, providing flexibility and convenience for users.
+SAP Fiori uses drafts to let users save their progress while editing data and continue later without losing changes.
+Drafts are stored on the server and can be accessed from different devices and locations providing flexibility and convenience for users.
 CAP provides out-of-the-box support for drafts, making it easy to implement this functionality in your applications.

 This documentation focuses on CAP only

-For general information on the user experience and the technical details of drafts in SAP Fiori, please consult respective SAP Fiori documentation, such as the SAP Fiori Design Guidelines, and the SAP UI5 documentation.
+For general information on the user experience and the technical details of drafts in SAP Fiori, refer to the SAP Fiori Design Guidelines and the SAP UI5 documentation.

 Draft-Enabled Entities